JSBmanD/docs/pages/emails/leanplum.md

 For more information on how to set up your domain, please visit Leanplum's [documentation](https://docs.leanplum.com/docs/setup-email-messaging){:target="\_blank"}.

+[block:callout]
+{
+  "type": "tip",
-!!! tip "Adding a custom click-tracking domain"
-    If you need help with setting up a custom click-tracking domain - please ask your account manager or request support at Leanplum.
+  "title": "Adding a custom click-tracking domain", "body": "If you need help with setting up a custom click-tracking domain - please ask your account manager or request support at Leanplum."
+}
+[/block]

 ### Set up your click tracking domain

 After you added and verified a click tracking domain you have to update DNS CNAME for it and point it to **`thirdparty.bnc.lt`**.
 Once the CNAME record is added, please allow up to an hour for Branch to generate SSL and AASA files for your click tracking domain.

-!!! warning "SSL Changes"
+[block:callout]
+{
+  "type": "warning",
+  "title": "SSL Changes",
-	Please be aware that it may take up to an hour to resolve SSL errors once you change the CNAME.
+  "body": "Please be aware that it may take up to an hour to resolve SSL errors once you change the CNAME.
 During this time, link redirects on the click tracking domain will redirect to `branch.io`.
-If you are making this change to a live domain that has email click traffic from your users, it’s best to schedule time with your Branch account manager to expedite the changes during a time of low click traffic.
+If you are making this change to a live domain that has email click traffic from your users, it’s best to schedule time with your Branch account manager to expedite the changes during a time of low click traffic."
+}
+[/block]

 ## Using Universal email